Due to Covid-19 rehoming had been suspended and our homing procedures have had to be changed.

 Please check the website rehoming section for those available for adoption.

-As dogs and cats become available for adoption you will find this at the bottom of their profile: "Applications now being taken for ........
-Please email the Rehoming team for an application form"
+As dogs and cats become available for adoption you will find this at the bottom of their profile: "Applications now open for ........
+Contact the Rehoming Team for an application on this link"

-1. Click 'rehoming team' to open a link to send an email for an application form
+1. Click the word 'link' to open a link to send an email for an application form

 2. When you receive it - fill in and return to them at their email address (remember to add your supporting secure space/garden photo )